plone/training/theming/ttw-advanced_2.rst

 Converting an existing HTML template into an theme
 ---------------------------------------------------
+In the Plone "universe" it is not uncommon to convert an existing HTML template into a Diazo theme.
+Just ensure that when you zip up the source theme that there is a single folder in the root of the zip file.
+We will explore this in more detail in the next exercise.

 Exercise 4 - Convert a HTML template into a Diazo theme
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++